 College Costs for Freshmen Trend

-Over a period of two years, the average net price paid by all freshmen at Augusta University has decreased by an average of 28.8% per year.
+Over a period of three years, the average net price paid by all freshmen at Augusta University has decreased by an average of 14.1% per year.
 This means the average aid given to freshmen has risen faster than total costs at the school.